It's a 3D printable model of the Twitter hashtag '#arthistory'.

 The entire project of devising a model for a 3D print of the #arthistory hashtag (known also as ‘hash art history’) and making it publicly available to buy and use in any way its owner sees fit provides the illustrative component of an academic journal article on digital art history.

-So she got together with artist Rob Myers to help her work it out.
-This is because Rob has an on-going project called ‘Sharable Readymades’ which releases the models and 3D prints of iconic artworks that themselves (and in their 3D print form) comment on the physical and ephemeral nature of art contexts.
-For example you can print up an artistically inspired urinal here:
+So she got together with artist Rhea Myers to help her work it out.
+This is because Rhea has an on-going project called ‘Shareable Readymades’ which releases the models and 3D prints of iconic artworks that themselves (and in their 3D print form) comment on the physical and ephemeral nature of art contexts.

 For a fuller explanation, Charlotte's article can be found here: